kolbasa/cordova-plugin-apkupdater/README.md

 ## Reset

-The `reset` method deletes all local update files.
+The `reset` method deletes all downloaded files.

 It is mostly useful only for debugging purposes.
 The user himself has no access to the files.
 The plugin deletes old updates automatically.